 The wai is the best greeting during the coronavirus and here’s why and here’s how to do it.
-The traditional Asian greeting, which originated in Buddhism and Hinduism, is a lot safer than shaking hands and more respectful and dignified than ankle-bumping, foot-shaking, shoe-tapping, and, heaven forbid, jazz hands.
+The traditional Asian greeting, which originated in Buddhism and Hinduism, is a lot safer than shaking hands and more respectful and dignified than elbow bumping, ankle tapping, foot shaking, and, heaven forbid, jazz hands.

-There is one habit that will be hard for us to shake when we eventually return to Australia and that’s greeting people with the closed-palm gesture that is called the sampeah in Cambodia, sembah in Indonesia, and the wai in Thailand, where we lived when we first settled in Southeast Asia.
+There is one habit that will be hard for us to shake when we eventually return to Australia and that’s greeting people with the closed-palm gesture that is called the sampeah in Cambodia, sembah in Indonesia, and the wai in Thailand, and is used throughout the predominantly Buddhist countries of northern Southeast Asia.

-But we instinctively raise our hands and place them together, almost as in prayer, when we meet Cambodians, friends or strangers, especially older people, and always when we meet people in the more traditional villages and countryside.
+But we instinctively raise our hands and place them together, almost as if in prayer, in more formal settings and when we meet Cambodians, both friends or strangers, especially older people.
+And always when we meet locals in the more traditional villages and countryside.

-We’re finding that we’re using it more than ever, now that there’s a need to keep a greater distance between people, which is why the Cambodian sampeah or the Thai wai is the best greeting during the coronavirus and here’s why and here’s how to do it properly.
+We’re finding that we’re using the gesture more than ever since the pandemic was declared, now that there’s a need to keep a greater distance between people for safety, which is why we think the Cambodian sampeah or the Thai wai is the best greeting during the coronavirus and here’s why and here’s how to do it properly.

 The Wai Is The Best Greeting During The Coronavirus And Here’s Why and How to Do It